wigig-tools/wigig-module/README.md

 1. Abstract DMG PHY layer implementation for DMG CTRL/SC/OFDM.
 1. Beamforming Codebook design for beamforming training and beam steering.
 1. Fast Session Transfer (FST) mechanism.
-1. Dynamic Allocation of Service Period (Polling).
+1. Dynamic allocation of service period (Polling).
-1. Service Period Allocation.
+1. Service period allocation.
-1. DMG Relay Support (Full Duplex and Half Duplex Modes).
+1. DMG Relay support (Full-duplex and half-duplex modes).
-1. Beamformed Link Maintenance for service Period Allocation.
+1. Beamformedlink maintenance for service period allocation.
 1. Decentralized clustering support.
 1. Spatial sharing and interference assessment mechanism.
 1. Quasi-deterministic channel model to simulate real propagation environments.
-1. Codebook Generator Application in MATLAB to generate beams codebook.
 1. Multi-antenna beamforming training support.
-1. Accurate BER vs. SNR lookup tables for all DMG PHY layers.
+1. Accurate BER vs. SNR lookup tables for all DMG PHY modes.
 1. Beam refinement for both transmit and receive beam patterns.
 1. Multi-AP support without the need for decentralized clustering.
 1. A comprehensive set of examples and tutorials for each feature.

 ### IEEE 802.11ay Features
-The IEEE 802.11ay implemention is an extension to our IEEE 802.11ad model and it supports the follwoing list of features:
+The IEEE 802.11ay implementation is an extension to our IEEE 802.11ad model, and it supports the following list of features:

 1. IEEE 802.11ay PHY frame structure, new MAC frame formats, and new Information Elements.
 1. Advanced beamforming techniques (EDMG BRP PPDU and short SSW frame).
-1. Channel bonding up-to four channels.
+1. Channel bonding up to four channels.
 1. Channel transmit masks for all channel configurations in IEEE 802.11ay.
 1. SU-MIMO beamforming training and channel access procedures.
 1. MU-MIMO beamforming training procedure.